Guinot • Hydrazone Moisturizing Cream - All Skin Types • Moisturizers

 This is a great summer moisturizer even if you have t-zone.
 It's perfect the way a good creme should be.
 I love the Nutrizone Nourishing Creme too, both are worth the money.
 I saw a radiance within a day or two.
 I'd give it a try!

-Age: 18 & Under Skin: Normal, Fair, Warm Hair: Brunette, Wavy, Fine Eyes: Green
+Age: 18 & Under Skin: Combination, Fair, Warm Hair: Brunette, Straight, Fine Eyes: Green

 Oh how I love this cream!!
 It's just wonderful!!
 I have normal skin and this just goes on perfectly..
 Makes my skin feel like velvet and I get no breakouts!!
 You should definitely try it if you're thinking about purchasing.